Yii2 module to manage website content. Kind of a CMS...

 Website tries to be an unobstrusive CMS without limiting the capabilities of Yii2 framework as development platform.
-The idea is that you can website features to an existing application, or just created a website based on Yii2 framework.
+The idea is that you can add website features to an existing application, or just create a website based on Yii2 framework.

 The idea behind Website module is a bit different compared with other CMS.
 While generally pages, posts and categories are managed, in Website everything is a page and every page can have children pages so,

 - a page without subpages can be considered a regular page